ziotom78/raytracing_course/tomasi-ray-tracing-11a.md

 -   On the other hand, the few times that $L / (1 - q)$ is returned, the value $L$ multiplied by one hundred will be returned, i.e., $1 / (1 - 0.99)$.

--   Obviously, this implies a significant increase in the variance of the estimate, which means that the image will be dominated by so-called *fireflies*, although clearly *unbiased*.
+-   Obviously, this implies a significant increase in the variance of the estimate, which means that the image will be dominated by so-called *fireflies*, although clearly unbiased.

 # Details

 -   To implement Russian roulette, a minimum threshold is usually set for the value of `depth`:

     ```python
-    if ray.depth > 2:
+    if ray.depth > 2:  # …or > 1 if there are no specular surfaces
         threshold = compute_threshold(...)  # Estimate a reasonable value for "q"
         if pcg.random_float() > threshold:
             return radiance / (1 - threshold)